jomadu/ai-rules-manager/.amazonq/rules/generate-tasks.md

 ## Target Audience

 Assume the primary reader of the task list is a **junior developer** who will implement the feature with awareness of the existing codebase context.

+## AI Assistant Instructions

+When processing task lists generated from this rule, AI assistants must:

+1. **Reference the PRD:** Before implementing any task, review the PRD Reference section to understand the original requirements and validate the implementation approach.
+2. **Validate against requirements:** Ensure each implementation satisfies the functional requirements and user stories outlined in the PRD Reference section.
+3. **Cross-reference during development:** When making implementation decisions, refer back to the source PRD to ensure alignment with the original specifications.